edomerli/Flatland-3-MARL/README.md

   --normalize_v_targets
                         Whether to normalize the value targets --load_checkpoint_env LOAD_CHECKPOINT_ENV
                         The environment size of the checkpoint to load.
 Must be one of [demo, mini, small, medium, large, huge].
-The latest one with the compatible network_architecture will be loaded.
+The latest one with the compatible network_architecture will be loaded from the weights folder.
   --log_video           Whether to log videos of the episodes to wandb
 ```